TheLessonHere/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Allows you to write your HTML and CSS into your JavaScript environment and create reusable, scalable components for your web apps.
+Compresses your data and code into smaller components.

 - [ ] What does it mean to _think_ in react?

+Approaching and planning your pages and web apps so that they are broken down into creatable reusable components.

 - [ ] Describe state.

+State is a way to hold the current data being passed into the page/app.

 - [ ] Describe props.

+Props are argument data passed into components needed to build or render the component on the page.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are events or functions that trigger based off of other events like changes in states.
+You can sync effects using the useEffect function and passing in states/props changes as dependencies.

 ## Project Set Up